alexwlchan/alexwlchan.net/src/_drafts/rainbow-hearts.md

 Here's a fun project I made today: create pairs of interlocking rainbow hearts: <http://rainbow-hearts.glitch.me>

-The app makes transparent SVGs, which you can resize and drop on top of any background.
+The app makes transparent SVGs based on pride flags, which you can resize and drop on top of any background.
 Here's a few examples:

 <style>